-Summer Bean Soup “Porotos con Mazamorra” scream Chilean summer: when the country is bursting with crops of corn, tomatoes, beans, and everything is sweet and full of flavor.
+Summer Bean Soup “Porotos con Mazamorra” screams Chilean summer: when the country is bursting with crops of corn, tomatoes, beans, and everything is sweet and full of flavor.
 This soup is vegetarian.
-Some people will top the soup with a braised chorizo, but most people will eat it just like this, topped with a spoon of a mixture of lard or oil with sweet paprika.
+Some people will top the soup with a braised chorizo, but most people will eat it just like this, topped with a spoon of a lard mixture or oil with sweet paprika.

 Tips for doing this soup outside Chile: I used chopped frozen corn without problems (get the whole kernel, not the sweet varieties).
 Buy sweet basil.
 The Thai (more purple) has an anise flavor that it doesn’t work.
 I used fresh frozen speckled butter beans for the beans, you can use cranberry beans, which I have seen here in the US at Farmer Markets, and they are similar to our Granados, or great northern beans or lima beans.
 Rancho Gordo is my favorite brand.
 Canned white beans are a suitable replacement too.

 Porotos con mazamorra is a summer dish in Chile, and this variety of beans is easy to find at the farmer’s market and supermarkets.
 They can be bought in the pod or shelled and ready to cook.
 If you get them fresh in the pod, make time the night before to shell them.

 Two kilos of beans in the pod serve 4 to 6 people.

 What bean do you recommend in the US?

 In general, I use canned beans.
 I recommend cannellini, white kidney, or great northern beans.
 Or fresh frozen shelled speckled butter beans,